java-crypto/cross_platform_crypto/aes_cbc_256_pbkdf2_string_encryption.md

 #### First parameter: the password or passphrase

-This is a string (or char array in Java) and in a program it gets filled by a user input like "input passwort".
+This is a string (or char array in Java) and in a program it gets filled by a user input like "input password".

 #### Second parameter: the data to encrypt (or decrypt)